crappylime/angular-test-typeahead/README.md

 - tables sorting / filtering / pagination.

 I will test here the user DOM interaction with the sample search component - an enhanced version of the [Angular Material Autocomplete](https://material.angular.io/components/autocomplete/overview).
-Check out this project on [stackblitz](https://stackblitz.com/github/crappylime/angular-test-typeahead).
+Check out this project on [StackBlitz](https://stackblitz.com/github/crappylime/angular-test-typeahead).
+Explanations of these tests can also be viewed on a [live YouTube recording](https://www.youtube.com/watch?v=v3ZVEU88-PA) (currently only in Polish).

 ## Table of contents <!-- omit in toc -->